 While many consumers have a certain purchase in mind, not all visitors are as certain.
 Nielsen Norman classifies e-commerce buyers into five types, one of which is the “browser.”
 Browsers are not always looking for a specific item.
 Instead, they are looking around to see if they can find anything interesting.

-E-commerce websites can help shoppers in the discovery stage by showcasing new or best-selling products and allowing users to peruse product categories quickly and simply.
+A perfect UX/UI for E-commerce can help shoppers in the discovery stage by showcasing new or best-selling products and allowing users to peruse product categories quickly and simply.

 6. Display the primary actions prominently on the product page.